HokageM/DamagedLoggingAnalyzer/README.md

 The deaths of all species due to "Sonsitges" (miscellaneous) can be modeled quit good with a polynomial function and are increasing over the years.

+The total deaths of all species are increasing over the years.

 **Question**:
 How will the year 2024 look like in terms of the volume of wood harvested due to different causes?